abopengov/contact-tracing-Android/README.md

 ---

+### Google Maps API

+This app uses Google Maps SDK.
+An active Google Maps API key is required for interactive map components to work.

+Google Maps API keys can be specified in both `./debug.properties` and `./release.properties` files with key name `MAPS_API_KEY`.

+---

+### Cache Duration Configurations

+Additional configuration parameters are specified in `./debug.properties` and `./release.properties` files with key names `STATS_CACHE_DURATION` and `URLS_CACHE_DURATION`.

+These configurations determine how often the app retrieves new data from the server for statistics and urls.
+Values are in milliseconds.

+---

 ### Statement from Google
 The following is a statement from Google:
 "At Google Play we take our responsibility to provide accurate and relevant information for our users very seriously.
 For that reason, we are currently only approving apps that reference COVID-19 or related terms in their store listing if the app is published, commissioned, or authorized by an official government entity or public health organization, and the app does not contain any monetization mechanisms such as ads, in-app products, or in-app donations.
 This includes references in places such as the app title, description, release notes, or screenshots.